v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0501-Create and deploy device profiles.md

 5. On the **Let’s get you signed in** page, in the **Work or school account** text box, type **DiegoS\@yourtenant.onmicrosoft.com**

-6. On Enter password page, type **Pa55w.rd** in the text box and then click **Sign in**.
+6. On Enter password page, enter the default tenant password in the text box and then click **Sign in**.

 7. Wait a few seconds and then on the **Make sure this is your organization**